unixpickle/gospeech/README.md

 The synthesizer can read pronunciation dictionaries in a very specific format.
 Each line in a dictionary (separated by line feeds) is either a word entry or a comment.
 Comments begin with three semicolons.

 Every line which is not a comment corresponds to a word.
-The lines follow the format "WORD  PHONE1 PHONE2 ..."&mdash;that is, a word in all caps followed by two spaces followed by a space-delimited list of phones (which are listed below).
-For the vowel phones (i.e. AA, AE, AH, AO, AW, AY, EH, ER, EY, IH, IY, OW, OY, UH, and UW) a number 0, 1, or 2 may be added to note emphasis.
+Each of these lines begins with a word in all caps followed by two spaces followed by a space-delimited list of phones (which are defined in the Phones section).
+A number between 0 and 2 (inclusive) may be appended to the vowel phones to indicate emphasis.

 Here is an example of a dictionary file: